2011 Argentine general election

-Argentina held national presidential and legislative elections on Sunday, 23 October 2011.
-Incumbent president Cristina Fernández de Kirchner of the Front for Victory won via landslide, with 54.11% of votes against Hermes Binner of Broad Progressive Front, she also secured a second term in office after the Front for Victory won just over half of the seats in the National Congress.
+General elections were held in Argentina on Sunday, 23 October 2011.
+Incumbent president Cristina Fernández de Kirchner of the Front for Victory won in a landslide, with 54% of the vote, securing a second term in office.
+The Front for Victory won just over half of the seats in the National Congress.
+As of 2023, this marked the last time the vice president-elect was not a woman.

 Mercosur Parliamentarians were also popularly elected for the first time.
 Another novelty was the introduction of open, simultaneous and mandatory primaries.
 These took place 14 August 2011 to select the candidates of each political party or coalition.

 Presidential campaign

 The nation's myriad parties forged seven coalitions, of which five became contenders for a possible runoff election: